 It’s estimated that 25% of children who visit the emergency department (ED) for an asthma exacerbation will have a (preventable!) repeat asthma emergency visit or hospitalization within one year.
 Shockingly, there are currently no guidelines that direct clinicians on how to practically identify at-risk patients before discharge from the ED.
 What if we could better identify these high-risk children, and deliver the right preventative interventions and education to keep them safe?

-Thanks to funding from The Lung Association, Dr. Radhakrishnan is developing a clinical risk score tool that will help healthcare teams identify children at highest risk for repeat asthma ED visits or hospitalizations.
+Thanks to funding from the Lung Health Foundation , Dr. Radhakrishnan is developing a clinical risk score tool that will help healthcare teams identify children at highest risk for repeat asthma ED visits or hospitalizations.
 Her study is filling a big knowledge gap, and has the potential to significantly change the way we target and manage children at the time of discharge from the ED in order to reduce future repeat acute healthcare visits.